-The part corresponding to the graphical area of "trapezoidal speed control" in a pattern move instruction is the distance.
-This distance matches the pulse count output by the pulse output pin of MKY44-MC01A.
+The part corresponding to the graphical area of me distance.
+This distance matches the pulse count

+"trapezoidal speed control" in a pattern move instruction is the distance.
+This distance matches the pulse count output by the pulse output pin of MKY44-MC02A.

 Trapezoidal speed control comes into effect when the target position coordinates or the parameters of distance, lower speed, upper speed, and acceleration (plus and minus acceleration) are all available.
-With MKY44-MC01A, a set of these parameters, or the figure of speed transition formed by a set of parameters, is called a "pattern".
+With MKY44-MC02A, a set of these parameters, or the figure of speed transition formed by a set of parameters, is called a "pattern".